 Alojz Voler, with German recruits.
 He served in the German army for 14 months before he managed to desert them and return to Slovenia, where he then joined the partisans.

 I got to know more of the details and specifics about Alojz and the life he lived.
 He was born in 1925 on a farm in the Savinja Valley in Northern Slovenia.
 Not only was I getting to know him, but I was also getting to know what it was like living in that period.
 The onset of the Second World War and the influence of the aggressors, which was long felt before the conflict even started.

 The Second World War was for Yugoslavia more than just the invasion and engagements with German forces.
 A significant part of it was the tension and politics within the country itself.
 Already in primary school, Alojz would be tolfd negatuve things about the Partisans, and how they lived in hunger and poverty.
 Surprisingly, it was allo very to what I so often heard when I moved to Slovenia.

 For Alojz to follow his heart was a journey in its self, and to join the Partisans was an almost unimaginable and treacherous step to make.
 I admire how Alojz expresses this idea: To go into resistance with almost bare hands, against the most elite forces of the world at that time, was an almost fantasy.
 But it was no fantasy, it was the cruel reality.

 Starting with this translation at first only fed fuel to the fire of my curiosity.
 What kind of person, and why, would want to be part of the Partisans?
 But by following Alojz’s life throughout his book, my questions were answered.

-Alojz on the left, with other members of the KNOJ (Korpus narodne obrambe Jugoslavije).
+Alojz on the right, with other members of the KNOJ (Korpus narodne obrambe Jugoslavije).
 Photo taken after the war ended.